A Story of Battle-Tested Leadership

 Lastly, he wanted the deliberate action to be spoken aloud.
 Therefore, the vocalizer is accountable for his deliberate action that can be spot checked by those around him for potential mistakes.

-To implement this in your world, take deliberate action to cultivate a strong culture that people are proud to work in.
+To implement this in your life, take deliberate action to cultivate a strong culture that people are proud to work in.
 Taking deliberate action means asking your personnel to join you in vocalizing intentions with conviction.

 A culture of trust and strong, prideful bonds are sure to form from leader to leader.
 Take the first step towards to new thinking by acting out the change you want to see in your team.

-3. Eliminate entire steps and processes that don’t add value.
 When you think about meetings, briefs, and training, do you think about dull and tedious they often are?
 David was quick to understand that a leader-leader model can help eliminate unneeded procedures that become ancestral to an organization.

 Pushing responsibility to lower levels of the organization not only encourages a fully engaged crew, but can allow for shorter and more productive meetings amongst specific team members.